New Peugeot CEO pledges rebound after Dongfeng rescue

 NEW LEASE OF LIFE

-Under family control, insiders say Peugeot has been slow to adapt to competitive threats, missing opportunities to deepen partnerships with BMW (BMWG.DE), Fiat FIA.MI, Toyota (7203.T) and Mitsubishi Motors (7211.T).
+Under family control, insiders say Peugeot has been slow to adapt to competitive threats, missing opportunities to deepen partnerships with BMW, Fiat, Toyota and Mitsubishi Motors.

 "Everything is in place to give Peugeot a new lease of life as a major international carmaker," Chatillon said.
 "We have the products, the teams, the know-how, and now we have a new balanced and stable ownership."